Clinical Research Loan Repayment Program for Individuals from Disadvantaged Backgrounds

 Length and Time Phasing of Assistance

-Assistance is available for a minimum 2-year period.
-One-year, continuation contracts are available for individuals whose educational debt exceeds the maximum repayable amount for 2 years and whose renewal ranking scores within the funding range.
-Payments are made directly to lenders, following each quarter of the participant's satisfactory service, unless otherwise agreed upon by the participant and Secretary of Health and Human Services.
-Method of awarding/releasing assistance: Quarterly.
+Assistance is available for a minimum 2-year or 3-year period.
+One-year renewal awards are available.
+Payments are made directly to lenders, following each quarter of the participant's satisfactory service, unless otherwise agreed upon by the participant and NIH Director.
+Method of awarding/releasing assistance: quarterly Method of awarding/releasing assistance: Quarterly.

 Who do I contact about this opportunity?